-Free online courses in child development are designed to give students an overview of developmental theories as well as factors contributing to human growth.
+Free online child development courses are designed to give students an overview of developmental theories as well as factors contributing to human growth.
 Materials typically allow students to work at their own pace, though academic credit is not awarded upon completion.
-Students who would like an online course they can apply to a degree program might want to consider other options.
+Students who would like an online course that they can apply to an associate's or bachelor's degree program might want to consider other options.

 - Prenatal Development Concepts - Get an introduction to growth and development principles before exploring the prenatal stages of development and factors affecting prenatal health.

 - Childbirth and Newborn Characteristics - Instructors discuss methods of delivery, the complications associated with premature births, and the developmental changes occurring within a newborn's first month.